 Heritage Health-Bloomington is an average-sized nursing home located in Bloomington, Illinois.
-Sporting an overall grade of B, this nursing home is a very good choice.
-This nursing home truly has plenty working in its favor.
-We were also pleased to find that this place didn't have any weak links in any of the four major categories.
+Sporting an overall grade of C, this is likely a decent nursing home.
+This facility has a few things going for it.
+We were also pleased to discover that this place was consistent in each of the major categories.
 More information about its category grades is available below.

 Heritage Health-Bloomington